Employee Empowerment: Are You Doing it Right?

 Empowerment is the first step to leadership.
 At the core, employee empowerment is the management philosophy of giving employees the freedom and authority to make independent decisions and act on them.

-On the other hand, when employees feel empowered, they become more responsible, more invested and hence more efficient at the job.
+On the other hand, when you empower them, they become more responsible, more invested.
+And hence more efficient at the job.

 Let’s take the example of the World’s leading online retailer, Amazon.

-Amazon’s approach for their employees is to “Make employees think like owners”.
+Amazon’s motto is to “Make employees think like owners”.

 Their 14 Leadership principles put emphasis on “taking ownership” and autonomy at work.
 Their idea of offering stock options while hiring puts another feather on the cap.